Sakeswap/sakeperp-arbitrageur/README.md

 ```
 docker-compose up -d
 ```
-if change the `config.json`, please restart docker container
+if you change the `config.json`, please restart docker container

 ## Feedback